CHAPTER 12

 What is a Friend?

 There are two common words in the Old Testament that are used to describe a friend (just as in English we have two words: "friend" and "companion").
 The first word means "someone that I love, someone that I am fond of."
-This word is found in 2 Chronicles 20:7 where we learn that A__________________ was God’s FRIEND.
-The other common word for FRIEND in the Old Testament means "someone that I delight in or take pleasure in a companion."
+This word is found in 2 Chronicles 20:7 where we learn that A__________________ was God’s friend.
+The other common word for friend in the Old Testament means "someone that I delight in or take pleasure in, a companion."
 This word is found in 2 Samuel 15:37.
-This verse tells us that David’s friend was named H_____________
+This verse tells us that David’s friend was named H________________.

-The English word "FRIEND" means someone that I am attached to, someone that I love, someone that I know and like and who knows and likes me."
-What word would mean the OPPOSITE of friend? ________________________
+The English word "friend " means someone that I am attached to, someone that I love, someone that I know and like and who knows and likes me."
+What word would mean the opposite of friend? ________________________

 My Parents and My Friends

 Parents should help children to grow up in the right direction (Ephesians 6:14; Deuteronomy 6:4-7; Proverbs 22:6).
 Do all parents do this? _____ Most parents would like to do this, but not all really do as they should.
-We need to PRAY and ask God to help our parents to do as they should.
-We need to PRAY and ask God to help our friend’s parents to be what they should be and to do as they should do.
+We need to pray and ask God to help our parents to do as they should.
+We need to pray and ask God to help our friends' parents to be what they should be and to do as they should do.

 Parents have an important influence on their children.
-Are your friends going to be like what the parents allow them to be?
+Are your friends going to be what their parents allow them to be?
 (Here’s an example using a pet dog.
 If a family were to allow their pet dog to get up at the table and eat off the plates, would the dog do this?
 Do most dog owners allow this?
 Children are not dogs, but children often do whatever they are allowed to do.
 If you were allowed to stay up until midnight, would you do it? _________)

 Trouble and Troublemakers

-1. Not all are bad because they want to be bad.
+1. Not all children are bad because they want to be bad.
 Some young people are highly active, highly imaginative and they need direction and restriction (they need to be kept within bounds).
 They have a great deal of energy which needs to be channeled in the right way.

-1. my parents
+a. my parents

-2. my school teacher
+b. my school teacher

-4. me, myself and I
+d. me, myself and I

 Ground Rules

 Do you see the place and the need for rules that are right?
-These rules make a person healthy and happy and even better able to enjoy God’s Joy.
-See John 15:10-11 (verse 10 mentions the RULES and verse 11 mentions the JOY).
+These rules make a person healthy and happy and even better able to enjoy God’s joy.
+See John 15:10-11 (verse 10 mentions the rules and verse 11 mentions the joy).

 Did God Make a Mistake When He Made Me?

 At the end of Genesis 1:27 the Bible says, "M___________ and F________________ created He them."
 When God created man He made them male and female.
-REMEMBER, you are what God has made you--a BOY (male) or a GIRL (female).
+Remember, you are what God has made you--a boy (male) or a girl (female).
 God has not made a mistake.
-God has an ORDER which He is concerned about (see 1 Corinthians 11:3):
+God has an order which He is concerned about (see 1 Corinthians 11:3):

 GOD